 Right now the script is fairly minimal, but appears to work.
 Mostly.
 I think.

 This is pre-alpha software.
-It's so far from alpha it might as well be omega from the last epoch.
+It’s so far from alpha it might as well be omega from the last epoch.
 Use at your own risk, after making backups.
-Seriously: this has been in use on my own machines for a few months, but there's no guarantee it works elsewhere.
-This is a test release.
+This has been in use on my own machines for several years and across several environments, but there’s no guarantee it works elsewhere.
+Treat it as a test release.

 Standard test disclaimer: